Pimmiiiu/InterviewFlutter/README.md

 # Interview Problems for Flutter.
 (Codium)

-## Solve (No.1 - 4 just make the function to show in the console - no need to make UI)

 #### No.1
 You can tap on the Button "Tap to print No.1" on the main page to print the answer. (print in console)